 Mouthguards are devices that can be used in multiple ways to maintain and protect your oral and overall health.
 They can be worn to protect your teeth from grinding or clenching while you sleep or from injuries when you are playing sports.
 Other types of mouthguards can also help to reduce snoring and relieve obstructive sleep apnea.

-If you are suffering from jaw pain, sensitive teeth, or broken teeth due to clenching and grinding, the team at Scripps West Dental can help you find relief using a custom-made nighttime mouthguard.
+If you are suffering from jaw pain, sensitive teeth, or broken teeth due to clenching and grinding, our team at Scripps West Dental can help you find relief using a custom-made nighttime mouthguard.

 Bruxism, or teeth grinding, is a condition characterized by intense jaw clenching that occurs while the patient is asleep, leading to various issues with the jaw, teeth, neck, and head that can be extremely painful.

 Because bruxism occurs while you are asleep, it’s not uncommon for the condition to go undiagnosed for years.
 Patients don’t always realize the cause of their pain until their jaw clenching begins to take its toll, causing tooth damage, jaw pain, sore gums, earaches, chronic headaches, and more.

 Nightguards in San Diego are custom-made to protect your mouth from the effects of bruxism and can even help you get a good night’s sleep.
 If you’re looking for nightguards in Mira Mesa, San Diego, CA, contact us today to schedule your consultation!